mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 [Feature name](link-to-feature-documentation).
 ```

+In the first major GitLab version after the feature was deprecated, be sure to
+remove information about that deprecated feature.

 #### Inline version text

 If you're adding content to an existing topic, you can add version information